 The wall began as a picket fence in 1653 before the Dutch slowly expanded it to a 12-foot-high barrier over the years.
 At the time of the fence’s construction, the settlers let their livestock run loose around the settlement, and the hogs often uprooted orchards and gardens.
 Many of the animals foraged in areas along the wall, interfering with its construction.
 In a letter addressed to the city government in March 1653 (during the wall’s construction), Dutch Director General Peter Stuyvesant urged the government to take precautions against the pigs at nearby Fort Amsterdam.
 He detailed with “great grief the damages, done to the walls of the fort by hogs, especially now again the spring when the grass comes out.”

-A 1664 map of New Amsterdam.
+1916 Redrawing of The Castello Plan, map of 1660 New Amsterdam via Wikimedia Commons.
 The wide street is now Broadway, and Wall Street is the line with guard towers on the left.
-Source: William & Mary Barrett Dyer.

 The city reportedly hired a herdsman to keep the pigs away, but this effort apparently proved fruitless.
 A few months later, in August, Stuyvesant wrote another letter to the city, impressing upon them the importance of keeping the hogs away from the wall:

 “We cannot, consistently with duty, omit calling your Worships’ attention to the injurious and intolerable destruction, which we, to our great dissatisfaction, daily behold the hogs committing on the newly finished works of the fort, whence the ruin thereof will certainly ensue.”